Deltares/imod-python/README.rst

 --------------------------------------------------------------------------

 MODFLOW6 requires that all stress periods are defined in the time discretization package.
-However, usually boundary conditions are defined at insconsistent times. iMOD Python can help you to create a time discretization package that is consistent, based on all the unique times assigned to the boundary conditions.
+However, usually boundary conditions are defined at inconsistent times. iMOD Python can help you to create a time discretization package that is consistent, based on all the unique times assigned to the boundary conditions.